Diegowh/wallhack-bot/CONTRIBUTING.md

      ```
 4. Create a `.env` File

-    Use the cloned `.env.example` to see whats required to put in the `.env.` file.
+    Use the cloned `.env.example` to see what is required to put in the `.env.` file.

 5. Install the required dependencies
    ```